DannyMikeGanzaRwabuhama/mqtt-remote-scheduler/README.md

 # MQTT Remote Scheduler 🕒 🔌

-A Python-based MQTT scheduling system that controls an Arduino relay based on predefined time schedules.
+A web-based MQTT scheduling system that controls an Arduino relay based on user-defined schedules through a modern web interface.

 ## Project Overview 🎯

-This project implements a remote relay control system using MQTT protocol, consisting of:
+This project implements a remote relay control system using MQTT protocol and WebSocket communication:
+- A web interface for setting ON/OFF times
-- A Python publisher that sends scheduled ON/OFF commands
+- A WebSocket server that forwards schedules to MQTT
-- A Python subscriber that receives commands and forwards them to Arduino
+- A Python subscriber that receives schedules and controls Arduino
-- An Arduino sketch that controls a physical relay
+- An Arduino sketch that controls a physical relay (LOW = ON, HIGH = OFF)

 ## Components 🔧

-### 1. Publisher (`publisher.py`) 📤
+### 1. Web Interface 🌐
+- Modern, responsive design using Bootstrap
-- Sends scheduled ON/OFF commands via MQTT
+- Real-time schedule updates via WebSocket
-- Configurable scheduling times (currently set to 15:30 ON and 15:31 OFF)
+- Simple time input fields for ON/OFF scheduling

+### 2. WebSocket Server (`websocket_server.py`) 🔄
+- Handles web client connections
+- Maintains schedule checking (every 3 seconds)
-- Connects to MQTT broker for message publishing
+- Publishes ON/OFF commands to MQTT at scheduled times

-### 2. Subscriber (`subscriber.py`) 📥
+### 3. MQTT Subscriber (`subscriber.py`) 📥
-- Receives MQTT commands and forwards them to Arduino
+- Receives commands from MQTT broker
 - Manages serial communication with Arduino
-- Handles message parsing and relay control
+- Provides detailed logging of all operations

-### 3. Arduino Controller (`arduino/relay.ino`) ⚡
+### 4. Arduino Controller (`arduino/relay.ino`) ⚡
 - Controls physical relay on pin 7
+- LOW = Light ON, HIGH = Light OFF
-- Receives commands via serial communication
+- Includes debug serial output
-- Supports ON/OFF commands for relay control

 ## Setup Requirements 📋